John records the heavenly vision given to him in the Spirit as part of the revelation of Jesus Christ.

 Theological Argument

 Revelation 5 argues that the purposes of God in history can only be opened and executed by the victorious Christ, whose victory is revealed through the paradox of the slain Lamb.
 No creature can unlock God’s decrees or bring history to its appointed end.
-The Lion of Judah has triumphed, but He is seen as the Lamb who was slain.
+The Lion of Judah has triumphed, but he is seen as the Lamb who was slain.
 His worthiness rests not in brute force but in redemptive sacrifice.

-By His blood He purchased a people for God from every tribe, language, people, and nation, forming them into a kingdom and priests.
+By his blood he purchased a people for God from every tribe, language, people, and nation, forming them into a kingdom and priests.
 Therefore heaven, angels, and all creation give the Lamb worship that belongs with the worship of the One seated on the throne.

 From sealed purpose to redemptive worthiness, from John’s weeping to heaven’s worship, from the throne to the Lamb and all creation’s praise.